Alternative Options For ADHD Treatment

 You can choose from several different alternative treatments for ADHD, or you can employ more than one of the natural ADHD treatment options to gain better control of your condition.
 You can do some of these treatments on your own, while others will require a doctor's input and/or assistance.
 They include avoiding food additives and allergens, using neurofeedback, doing yoga or tai chi, spending time outdoors, or adding supplements to your diet.

 Food additives have seemed to be problematic for children with ADHD.
 Although conclusive research results are not yet confirmed for either children or adults with ADHD, avoiding them may be well worth doing.
 You do have to check labels and may have to give up foods you like.
-However, if staying away from certain foods can help, it makes sense to try it.
 Remember that just because a food additive is found in a certain type of food, it doesn't mean that additive is every brand or variety of that food.
 It's always best to check the label.

 Here are some of the food additives to avoid: